civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

                            by population.
 - GovernmentDB:
    HasGulags            Government enslaves each turn a citizen.
-   IsCapitalist         Government turns per turn a citizien into a merchant.
+   IsCapitalist         Government turns per turn a citizen into a merchant.
-   IsTechnocracy        Government turns per turn a citizien into a scientist.
+   IsTechnocracy        Government turns per turn a citizen into a scientist.
-   IsAgraraian          Government turns per turn a citizien into a farmer.
+   IsAgraraian          Government turns per turn a citizen into a farmer.
-  HasMindlessTelevision Government turns per turn a citizien into an enter.ner.
+  HasMindlessTelevision Government turns per turn a citizen into an entertainer.
    IsXenophobic         Government reduces population of foreign cities by one
                         each turn.

 2006-05-24 (Revision 576)
-Changed:  Removed War from slave attacks now just regardcost (Must be modified)
+Changed:  Removed War from slave attacks now just regard cost (Must be modified)
-Fixed:    No more war popups for attacking Babarian units.
+Fixed:    No more war popups for attacking Barbarian units.
 Fixed:    Pillage of tile improvements in unowned territory.
 Fixed:    Bomber movement now works like before.
 Added:    New database flags for modders:
 - UnitDB:
-   HostileTerrainCost   Unit losess hitpoint in hostile terrain.
+   HostileTerrainCost   Unit loses HitPoints in hostile terrain.
    ImmuneToHostileTerrain Unit is immune to costs of hostile terrain.
    SettleImprovement    Unit finishes with enough PW tileimps when entrenched.
    SettleBuilding       Unit builds building in a foreign city on conversion.